CWCI

 Van Nuys

-6150 Van Nuys Blvd., Suite 105, Van Nuys, CA 91401-3370
+Van Nuys, CA 91401-3370

-Workers' Compensation Fraud Is A Felony
+Workers' Compensation Fraud Is a Felony

 Any person who makes or causes to be made any knowingly false or fraudulent material statement or material representation for the purpose of obtaining or denying workers' compensation benefits or payments is guilty of a felony and may be punished by imprisonment in county jail for one year, or in state prison for up to five years, and/or fined up to $150,000 or double the value of the fraud (whichever is greater) and ordered to pay restitution for any medical evaluation or treatment.
 (IC § 1871.4).